This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 But without a site definition you cannot use:

 You need the Site module in order to create a site definition.
-The Site module may not always be included, for example when you create your own bundle based on the empty webapp.
+The Site module may not always be included, for example when you create your own webapp based on the empty webapp.
 Add a dependency to the Site module in your webapp pom file.

 Enterprise Edition Pro provides the multisite feature.
 It allows you to configure a different site definition for each website in a single Magnolia instance.
 Each site can be mapped to a different domain and you can serve content from different workspaces.
 These features are in the Multisite module.